CRPS-Optimal Binning for Univariate Conformal Regression: Real-Data Experiments

 \section{Real-Data Experiments}

 We evaluate the method on two real datasets that stress different aspects of distributional non-stationarity: a bimodal conditional distribution and a strongly heteroscedastic one.
 All experiments use $\varepsilon = 0.10$ (nominal 90\% coverage).
-Competitors are evaluated on the alternating held-out split (even-indexed observations as calibration), which is consistent with the CV split used to select $K^*$.
+Competitors are evaluated over $R=200$ random 50/50 train/calibration splits, with standard errors reported throughout.

-\paragraph{Competitors.} \begin{itemize} \item \textbf{Gaussian split conformal.} OLS fit on the training half; absolute residuals on the calibration half determine the constant-width prediction interval. \item \textbf{CQR (cubic).} Conformalized Quantile Regression~\cite{RomanoEtAl2019} with cubic polynomial base quantile regressors ($\tau = 0.05$ and $0.95$), calibrated on the same held-out half. \item \textbf{CQR-QRF.} Quantile Regression Forest~\cite{Meinshausen2006} with 500 trees fitted on the training half, conformalized with the $\max(q_{\alpha/2}(x)-y,\; y-q_{1-\alpha/2}(x))$ score (same as CQR) calibrated on the held-out half. \end{itemize} Our method uses all $n$ observations for both fitting and conformal calibration (full-data conformal with the within-bin ECDF as the nonconformity score).
-This is a design choice inherent to full-data conformal methods~\cite{Barber2021}, which achieve efficiency gains by reusing data across fitting and calibration.
-As a consequence, our method sees roughly twice as many training points as each split-conformal competitor.
-Readers who wish to operate in a strictly matched-sample regime can apply our method to the training half only, at a cost in interval efficiency.
+\paragraph{Competitors.} \begin{itemize} \item \textbf{Gaussian split conformal.} OLS fit on the training half; absolute residuals on the calibration half determine the constant-width prediction interval. \item \textbf{CQR (cubic).} Conformalized Quantile Regression~\citep{RomanoEtAl2019} with cubic polynomial base quantile regressors ($\tau = 0.05$ and $0.95$), calibrated on the same held-out half. \item \textbf{CQR-QRF.} Quantile Regression Forest~\citep{Meinshausen2006} with 500 trees fitted on the training half, conformalized with the $\max(q_{\alpha/2}(x)-y,\; y-q_{1-\alpha/2}(x))$ score (same as CQR) calibrated on the held-out half. \item \textbf{CQR-IDR.} Isotonic Distributional Regression~\citep{HenziEtAl2021} fitted on the training half, with quantile predictions at levels $\alpha/2$ and $1-\alpha/2$ conformalized via the same CQR score on the calibration half. \end{itemize} Our method is transductive: all $n$ observations are used for both partitioning and conformal calibration (full-data conformal with the within-bin ECDF as the nonconformity score), with no data held out.
+Split-conformal competitors must reserve a calibration set, effectively halving the sample available for model fitting.
+This data-efficiency advantage is inherent to full-data conformal methods~\citep{Barber2021}.
+To disentangle the effect of the method itself from this sample-size advantage, each table below reports two rows for our method: the \emph{full-$n$} row reflects the method as deployed (transductive, no data splitting), while the \emph{$n/2$} row handicaps it to the same training set available to competitors, providing a controlled comparison.